cvasseng/timeflies.js/README.md

   * Lightweight: weighs in at less than 10kb minified
   * No dependencies.
 Just drop it into your project, and you're good to go
   * Easy to skin (look at `./less/light.less` to see how)
-  * Supports composite blocks, meaning you can add your own block types easily (e.g. a spline editor block)
+  * Supports composite blocks, meaning you can add your own block types easily, with (optionally) their own UI inside the block (e.g. a spline editor block)
   * Supports drag 'n dropping blocks onto lanes
   * Zooming
   * Blocks are freeform, and can be moved across lanes (by holding shift and dragging), moved (by dragging), and resized (by grabbing the resize handle on the far-right)